git town compress

 The compress command squashes all commits on a branch into a single commit.
 Git Town compresses feature branches and parked branches if they are currently checked out.
 It doesn't compress perennial, observed, and contribution branches.

-Branches must be in sync to compress them, so run git sync and resolve merge conflicts before running this command.
+Branches must be in sync to compress them, so run git town sync and resolve merge conflicts before running this command.

 Assuming you have a feature branch with these commits: